TeamHG-Memex/bk-string/README.md

 # BK String
-BK Word is a C implementation of a BK Tree for strings.
+BK String is a C implementation of a BK Tree for strings.

 ## Building BK String
 To build everything: